🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸŒͺ️ Natural Disaster Risk + 5.2 -- 10 The primary risks are wildfires and occasional flash flooding during monsoon season, but the area is not prone to earthquakes or hurricanes.
+πŸŒͺ️ Natural Disaster Risk + 6.0 -- 10 Moderate risk of wildfires and flash floods, especially during monsoon season; not a major seismic risk.

 🎭 CULTURE & ENTERTAINMENT